 for a study on community college career pathways and reproductive health

-This supplemental grant will help the Institute for Women’s Policy Research conduct a process to plan for a potential project to improve access to reproductive health services for community college students so they can make informed decisions about childbearing, complete postsecondary education, and reach a more secure economic future.
-The institute will work with its learning community — made up of colleges, communities, practitioners, philanthropists, and policymakers — to design a project that implements and assesses the impact of promising practices, policy strategies, and program models that can help students access the reproductive health care they need.
+With this grant, the Institute for Women’s Policy Research aims to improve access to reproductive health services for community college students so they can make informed decisions about childbearing, complete postsecondary education, and reach a more secure economic future.
+The Institute will bring together a learning community of colleges, communities, practitioners, philanthropists, and policymakers to share information on student needs, promising practices, policy strategies, and program models that can help students access the reproductive health care they need.